 Jerome Booth Music Therapy Centre, Young Street, Cambridge CB1 2LZ

 Wednesday 29th January 2020, 10am – 5pm

 An intensive full-day training course combining theory and practice to help communicators and marketers develop diverse, multi-modal stories with impact.
-The workshop includes a hands-on experimental immersive technology session so places are strictly limited to 18.
+The workshop includes a hands-on experimental immersive technology session.

 Please book HERE